reiver/article-20250315/README.md

 ## 4th Wave

-Probably the two most well-known instances from this new social-media revolution — from this **4th wave** of social-media — are [Mastodon](https://joinmastodon.org/) & [Bluesky](https://bsky.app/), as they have been received extensive media coverage.
+Probably the two most well-known instances from this new social-media revolution — from this **4th wave** of social-media — are [Mastodon](https://joinmastodon.org/) & [Bluesky](https://bsky.app/), as they have been received extensive newspaper coverage.
-[Pixelfed](https://pixelfed.org/) has also received media attention.
+[Pixelfed](https://pixelfed.org/) has also received newspaper attention.
 And, all 3 of these — Bluesky, Pixelfed, and Mastodon — were even recommended by (the famous) John William Oliver on his "Last Week Tonight" TV show in February 2025.

 <img src="john-william-oliver.png" style="width:400px" />